The Business Definition of Equity

 Positive and Negative Equity Example

 Suppose Joe wants to sell his business, Joe's Excellent Computer Repair.
 He doesn't own the building he's in, but he does have $10,000 worth of equipment and $5,000 in accounts receivable from his customers.
 Between his building lease and loans, he owes $5,000.
-While this is an overly simplistic view, Joe has $10,000 of equity in his business.
+While this is an overly simplistic view, for this example Joe has $10,000 of equity in his business.

 When calculating equity, and the value of assets, especially for larger companies, these assets may include both tangible and intangible assets.
 Tangible assets are things you can touch, like inventory or property.
 Intangible assets may include the company's reputation and brand identity or brand equity.

 This kind of equity is built up through years of being in business and successfully servicing your customer base.
 It is most easily illustrated in the difference between a known brand and a generic brand.
-When you are shopping, for eample, you may reach for a brand-name item because you know and trust it, and not select the generic brand even though it may cost less.
+When you are shopping, for example, you may reach for a brand-name item because you know and trust it, and not select the generic brand even though it may cost less.